 Two step verification is an extra layer of security on top of a username and password combination.
-It works on the basis that the system requires 'something you know' (such as a password) AND 'something you have' on your person.
-So simply finding out a password and username will no longer enough to hack into an account.
-In Pupil Asset, using Two Step Verification works in the following way:
+It works on the basis that the system requires 'something you know' (such as a password) AND 'something you have' (such as a PIN).

 Simply navigate to Admin > School Options > Security and switch Two Step Verification on.

-Why do you have to text mobiles? - We need something that the user is always going to have to hand.
+Why do you have to text mobiles?
+We need something that the user is always going to have to hand.

-Can we have a dongle instead? - Unfortunately, this is not supported.
+Can we have a dongle instead?
+Unfortunately, this is not supported.